-Because interruptions as a work from home mom come with the territory.
-The key is learning how to deal gracefully with interruptions so you can take care of it and get back to work.
+Because interruptions as a work-from-home mom come with the territory.
+The key is learning how to gracefully handle the interruptions so you can take care of it and get back to work.

-I’ve discovered some important truths about dealing with interruptions.
-And found five essential strategies for them.
+I’ve discovered some crucial truths about dealing with interruptions.
+And found five strategies for handling them.